cypherpunk-academy/2064/en/024_2021_Night-raid.md

 The father held her back.

 Father: "It's okay, it's okay.
-Don't worry about it now.
+Don't worry about her now.
 They're looking for Marwin.
 They won't hurt her.
 She's gonna get a real scare, but we're gonna fix that.